CompIsle/Vasil-Lapidov-Unit13/Assigment/Evaluation.md

      The maintainers have met the requirement by going through all the links in the assets file.
  <li>Testing the website to make sure it functions well.</li>
      The maintainers have met the requirement by testing out the website whenever it gets changes and updates.
+ <li>Github repository</li>
+     The maintainers have met the requirement by creating a github repository.
 </ul>

 <h4><b> Overall requirements for maintainers.</b></h4>